fdegalez/lncrna_PutOrtho/README.md

     - [FEELnc_classifier.pl](https://github.com/tderrien/FEELnc#3--feelnc_classifierpl) : Classify lncRNAs based on their genomic localization with others transcripts.
     - [FEELnc_tpLevel2gnLevelClassifcation.R](https://github.com/tderrien/FEELnc/blob/master/scripts/FEELnc_tpLevel2gnLevelClassification.R) : Transformation of transcript-level configurations to gene-level models.

+P.S : Due to current dependency conflicts between the Bioconda FEELnc package and recent BioPerl/Perl versions, FEELnc is not included in the main Conda environment.
+Users should install FEELnc separately following the official instructions or use an existing local installation.